zburgermeiszter/twinkl-interview/README.md

 ## CI/CD

-This repo is using GitHub Actions for CI/CD and it authenticates against AWS using OIDC.
+This repo is using GitHub Actions for CI/CD which authenticates against AWS using OIDC.
 Push to non-`main` branches will trigger a build and plan pipeline.
 For `main` branch automatic deployment is enabled.

 ## Room for improvements

+- Put Lambda behind API Gateway
+- Cache Terraform plugins in pipeline
-Push terraform plan to Pull Requests as a message.
+- Push Terraform plan to Pull Requests as a message
+- Make infrastructure chart in the presentation more detailed
+- Evaluate Atlantis